LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: LeanDojo for Lean 4

-We use LeanDojo Benchmark 4 to train and evaluate a version of {\name} without premise retrieval.
-The model architecture and experimental details are the same as the non-retrieval baseline in Sec.~\ref{sec:experiments}.
-It achieves a Pass@1 of 48.6\%, which is similar to the performance on the Lean 3 version of LeanDojo Benchmark (w/o retrieval in Table~\ref{table:theorem_proving_results}).
+We use LeanDojo Benchmark 4 to train and evaluate our method.
+The model architectures and experimental details are the same as those in Sec.~\ref{sec:experiments}.
+Results on premise selection are in Table~\ref{table:lean4_premise_selection_results}, and results on theorem proving are in Table~\ref{table:lean4_theorem_proving_results}.